ggonnella/textformats/manuals/CLI.md

 The path to the file containing the tests is provided through the option `--testfile` or `-t`.
 Test data can also be contained in the specification, in which case this option is not necessary.
-Preprocessed specifications do not contains the test data, so the option is always required in that case.
+Compiled specifications do not contain the test data, so the option is always required in that case.

 ### Generating data according to the definitions